 Here is a table highlighting the year-to-date index performance, sorted from high to low, along with the 2014 interim highs for the eight indexes.
-At this point, five of the eight indexes are in the red, unchanged from last week, although the S&P 500 and Shanghai Composite have switched sides in the red/green metric.
+At this point, five of the eight indexes are in the green, up from three last week with the UK's FTSE 100 index in positive territory by a microscopic 0.01%.

 A Closer Look at the Last Four Weeks